 In this example, however, the MS-RAS-Version custom attribute is returned for one or more of the users because a Microsoft remote access server is in use.
 Note the MS-RAS-Version custom attribute is a string.
 In this example, all users logging in to RADIUS through a Microsoft v.
 5.00 remote access server should receive the Security Analyst (Read Only) role, so you enter the attribute-value pair of MS-RAS-Version=MSRASV5.00 in the Security Analyst (Read Only) field.

-Enable External Authentication for Users on FTD Devices
+Enable External Authentication for Users on Threat Defense Devices

-Enable External Authentication in the Firepower Threat Defense Platform Settings, and then deploy the settings to the managed devices.
-See Configure External Authentication for SSH for more information.
+Enable External Authentication in the Threat Defense Platform Settings, and then deploy the settings to the managed devices.
+See External Authentication for more information.

 Troubleshooting LDAP Authentication Connections